lunarjournal/idp8/README.md

 7. Fully configurable and extensible.

 # Warnings
-The sample protocol provided is only intended to be used by one transmitter-receiver pair.
+The sample protocol provided is only intended to be used by one `TX/RX` pair.

 > Note: The addition of multiple transmitters may cause data corruption or other unknown side effects. <br>